ylacombe/finetune-hf-vits/README.md

 4. [Optional - how to use the finetuned model](#4-inference)

-TODO:
-- Add automatic space deployment?
-- Report to wandb
-- Mention GPU usage and so on
-- Mention Spaces

 ## License
 The VITS checkpoints are released under the permissive [MIT License](https://opensource.org/license/mit/).
 The MMS checkpoints, on the other hand, are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/), a non-commercial license.